Sydney Harbour Bridge, Taronga Zoo, The Rocks… in ONE Day!

 Road safety Australia/your country

-Just to mention a few, you will find koalas, emus, cassowaries, kangaroos, wallabies, tree kangaroos, crocodiles, Tasmanian devils, echidnas, bilbies, platypuses, wombats, frogs like the Southern Corroboree Frog, birds like the Regent Honeyeater and colourful rainforest birds – as well as bats, snakes and insects you are most likely not familiar with yet!
+To mention a few, you will find koalas, emus, cassowaries, kangaroos, wallabies, tree kangaroos, crocodiles, Tasmanian devils, echidnas, bilbies, platypuses, wombats, frogs like the Southern Corroboree Frog, birds like the Regent Honeyeater and colourful rainforest birds – as well as bats, snakes and insects you are most likely not familiar with yet!
 It is easy to spend hours here!

 You can count on wanting to spend some time here!
-It is an absolutely enticing museum featuring four exhibitions: The pre-European period before 1788 (Warrane), a Colony exhibition (1788-1820), a Port exhibition (1820-1900) and Transformations (1900 onwards – construction of modern Sydney).
+It is an enticing museum featuring four exhibitions: The pre-European period before 1788 (Warrane), a Colony exhibition (1788-1820), a Port exhibition (1820-1900) and Transformations (1900 onwards – construction of modern Sydney).

 Now, head for the other side of Circular Quay to take a closer look at the iconic Sydney Opera House which you have already seen from various angles on your morning ferry ride.